C13M3n7/AnimalPressurePlate/README.md

 ```
 - place the credentials.json in the same directory as your code
 - run the code you it will bring u to a google login page in raspberry pi
-- login there with the gmail u used in google cloud console
+- login with the gmail you used in google cloud console
 - after login, it will ask to grant permissions, grant it
-- then after u run it the first time you shud see a file called token.pickle created in the same directory as your code and the crendentials.json
+- after u run it the first time you should see a file called token.pickle created in the same directory as your code and the crendentials.json
-- you can now logout of your google account in raspberry pi cuz the token.pickle saves your credentials for future use
+- you can now logout of your google account in raspberry pi as the token.pickle saves your credentials for future use

 10. Calibrate detection sensitivity
 11. Run scripts